yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Triggers a Cultural Victory upon completion"
 	Applicable to: Global

+??? example  "May buy items in puppet cities"
+	Applicable to: Global

 ??? example  "May not annex cities"
 	Applicable to: Global